pimarc/pms50-gns530/readme.md

 TCAS data is disabled if your own aircraft is below 500ft AGL.

 # Change log
+## V 1.0.27 (development not release yet)
+- bugfix: Bug correction: freeze if menu items all inactive
 ## V 1.0.26
 - bugfix: procedure map now updated only when needed (save fps)
 - bugfix: weather radar and/or NEXRAD modes not updated correctly when switching between maps.